 Dr. Bell is originally from Airdrie, Alberta where he grew up on a horse farm.
 He attended the University of Saskatchewan where he obtained a B.Sc with high honours in Microbiology and Immunology.
 Dr. Bell proceeded to attain a DVM with Distinction from the Western College of Veterinary Medicine.
 Following his DVM, he completed a 1 year clinical internship at Arizona Equine Medical and Surgical Center and then completed a 3 year surgical residency program at the Western College of Veterinary Medicine.
 Dr. Bell also completed a Master's of Veterinary Science during his residency program.
 Dr. Bell is a board certified equine surgeon and Diplomate of the American College of Veterinary Surgeons (DACVS).
 Dr. Bell is an Adjunct Professor of equine surgery and sports medicine with the Western College of Veterinary Medicine at the University of Saskatchewan.
 Elders Equine is a host hospital and participates in senior veterinary student, veterinary intern and surgical residency training through this distributed learning program.
 Dr. Bell has owned Elders Equine Veterinary Service since 2012.
-When he is not at work, he enjoys spending time with his wife, two daughters and their chocolate lab.
+When he is not at work, he enjoys spending time with his wife, two daughters and his horse or fishing at the lake.
 Dr. Bell's main areas of focus are equine surgery and sports medicine (lameness diagnosis, imaging and treatment) in addition to the routine equine health needs of our clients.
-Dr. Bell is President of the Canadian Veterinary Medical Association 2022-2023.
+Dr. Bell was President of the Canadian Veterinary Medical Association 2022-2023.
 To learn more about Dr. Bell

 Dr. Lea Riddell BSc, DVM, MSc, DABVP (Equine Practice)